sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * This work has also been presented in the *2nd European Quantum Technologies Conference* (Virtual Conference, Dublin, Ireland) in Poster format: https://az659834.vo.msecnd.net/eventsairwesteuprod/production-abbey-public/9641064fd4a342ab9c4d81cf221ac4dd

-* This work has also been presented in the CERN - Quantum Technology Initiative Journal Club: https://indico.cern.ch/event/1175054/

 ## Goals of the Technique

 * **Maximize the accuracy on unseen data**.